System Design Space

 Related chapters

-• PyTorch: The Documentary - it shows how the Python ecosystem became the foundation of practical deep learning and modern AI engineering.
+• PyTorch: The Documentary - shows how the Python ecosystem became a base for applied deep learning and modern AI engineering.

-• AI Engineering - it extends the production perspective where Python is used to integrate models into real products and workflows.
+• AI Engineering - extends the production view of systems where Python connects models, data, and product workflows.

-• ML System Design - it complements architecture-level thinking for ML systems: pipelines, features, inference, monitoring, and operations.
+• ML System Design - adds an architecture view of ML systems: pipelines, features, inference, monitoring, and operations.

-• Node.js: The Documentary - it provides a contrasting backend path: Python as orchestration and data layer versus Node.js event-loop model.
+• Node.js: The Documentary - gives a contrasting server-side path: Python as orchestration and data-process glue beside Node.js event-loop model.

-• Elixir: The Documentary - it helps compare reliability and concurrency strategies: Python ecosystem with native acceleration versus Elixir BEAM/OTP approach.
+• Elixir: The Documentary - helps compare reliability and concurrency strategies: Python's ecosystem with native acceleration and Elixir's BEAM/OTP model.

 Enable tracking in Settings